-Electronics is one of the largest industries in the world – and almost every aspect of it has to deal with some form of near-continuous research and development (R&D) to survive.
-This can range from developing new hardware and computer systems, to improving DVD and Blu-Ray players, to creating innovative music devices such as mp3 players, to pioneering new video games and virtual reality systems, and much, much more.
+Electronics is one of the largest industries in the world.
+Almost every aspect of it has to deal with some form of near-continuous research and development (R&D) to survive.
+This can range from developing new hardware and computer systems, to creating innovative music devices such as voice assistant or smart speakers, to pioneering new video games and virtual reality systems, and much, much more.

-The tax relief available to the Electronics Industry could be a well-needed financial gain for many businesses – yet companies are missing out due to a misunderstanding of the requirements and procedures involved.
+The tax relief available to the electronics industry could be a well-needed financial gain for many businesses.
+However, companies are missing out due to a misunderstanding of the requirements and procedures involved.

 Electronics has seen a substantial increase in the amount of spending on research and development in the past few years.
 The amount spent in 2015 was £2.4 billion.
 This means that it accounts for some 11% of total research and development spending in the UK.

-With the nature of the work being done, there are a variety of areas that businesses can potentially claim for under the R&D Tax Credit Scheme.
+With the nature of the work being done, there are a variety of areas that businesses could claim under the R&D tax credit scheme, including: